Severson-Group/severson_group_git/docs/README.md

 ## Typical Repository Workflow

 ### Branches
-In a typical repository we will have two long running branches:
+In a typical repository, we will have two long running branches:
  * `master`: Always points to the current stable release commit.
 If someone clones our repository, they should be able to check out the `master` branch and everything should "work" (whatever that means for the purposes of the repository).
 In public repositories, the current commit that the `master` branch points to is the latest _release_ of the project and should be accompanied with relevant documentation.
 Only the project maintainer(s) is/are allowed to commit to this branch.
 Commits will typical only be done by pull requests that merge the `develop` branch into the `master` branch.
  * `develop`: Always points to a stable commit.
 If someone clones our project, they should be able to check out the `develop` branch and everything should "work" (whatever that means for the purposes of the repository).
 View this branch as a _beta_ release.
 This is where the current development of a project is sitting at.
 While everything "works", features may be incomplete or not fully documented.
 Only the project maintainer(s) is/are allowed to commit to this branch.
 Commits will typical only be done by pull requests that merge topic branches into the `develop` branch.